muratk5n/thirdwave/en/README.md

 ---

 Prof Avi Loeb makes a good case; Oumuamua could be an artificial object.
-He is not that excited about UFOs, and he bashes ppl wasting time on string theory (gymnastics in Anti-de Sitter space), the multiverse.
+He is not that excited about UFO sightings, bashes ppl wasting time on string theory (gymnastics in Anti-de Sitter space), and the multiverse.
 He seems to have the right kind of bullshit filter.

 ---